ak209/akt-anchor-theme/ak209.Basic-2/Readme.md

 ![Screenshot of BASIC 2](--url-of-screenshot--)

-Copyright (C) 2015 ak209 http://ak209.com - The theme is built on 'Basic' by 'Th3f' which is based on "Clean Blog" by Startbootstrap.com.
+Copyright (C) 2015 ak209 http://ak209.com - The theme is based on 'Basic' by 'Th3f' which is based on "Clean Blog" by Startbootstrap.com.